Variable Stars

 - Variable stars are not bothered as much by light pollution.

 - You need an organization.
-(AAVSO, CBA, GEOS)
+(AAVSO, CBA)

 Publications